anabelle2001/hisp_journal/content/Journal/J202 - Dario.md

 - What adjectives and verbs does he use for each?
 - What is the poem's tone?
 # Reflection

 I did not expect  *To Rosevelt* and *Saluting the Eagle* to have such radically different stances on America.
 While *Roosevelt* is a strong condemnation of the colonialism exceptionalism and interventionalism, *Saluting the Eagle* feels more like a love letter.

 This disconnect really gets at the heart of my own mental model of the US.
 Growing up, I was told that we were a nation of immigrants that prided itself on values like free speech and democracy.
 But learning actual american history.
 But when i got older, that bubble popped, and i came to understand that we were a country of colonialism, war profiteering, corporate lobbying, and more.

-What's fascinating to me is that

-sonance For me, the tension between these two texts highlights a completley different tone; it's much more focused on

-  military machine.

-  but then, in saluting the eagle, he pivots and talks about the

-  idea of america as a, like, utopian immigrant place. i think, for me. i noticed that tension in my own beliefs about america. and so it's interesting to see someone from another culture, really identify those beliefs have shifting narrative about them.
+It feels strange knowing that *Saluting the Eagle* came after *To Rosevelt*.
+I don't really know what to make of the fact that Dario started as a critic of the USA, only to later fall in love with it.